-The Group's Board of Directors had resolved on February 25, 2019 to issue the 2018 employees' compensation and the remuneration to directors and supervisors distributed for an amount of NT\$360 thousand and NT\$0 thousand, respectively, which was not significantly different from the expenses booked in the 2018 financial report.
+The Company's Board of Directors had resolved on February 25, 2019 to have the 2018 employees' remuneration and the remuneration to directors and supervisors distributed for an amount of NT\$360 thousand and NT\$0, respectively, which was not significantly different from the expenses booked in the 2018 financial report.

-There is no significant difference between the actual employees' compensation and remuneration to directors and supervisors distributed in 2018 and the expenses booked in the 2017 financial report.
+There is no significant difference between the actual employees' remuneration and remuneration to directors and supervisors distributed in 2019 and the expenses booked in the 2018 financial report.